JonathanMEdwards/subtext10/doc/language.md

     street: ''
     city: ''
 }
-y = x with{.address.street := '12 Main St', .address.city := 'Springville'}
+y = x do{.address.street := '12 Main St'; .address.city := 'Springville'}
 ```

-Instead of using dotted paths, we can nest with-blocks:
+Instead of using dotted paths, we can nest blocks:
 ```
-y = x with{.address := with{.street := '12 Main St', .city := 'Springville'}}
+y = x do{.address := do{.street := '12 Main St'; .city := 'Springville'}}
 ```
-Note how the with-block is nested: `.address := with{street...}`.
-We saw earlier that the with-block expects an input record value on its left, which it then modifies.
-Here `.address :=` passes the current value of `x.address` as the input to the with-block on its right, and then sets the `address` field to be the result.
-This example demonstrates a general feature of Subtext: _default inputs_.
+Note how the block is nested: `.address := do{.street := ...}`.
+Here `.address :=` passes the current value of `x.address` as the input to the do-block on its right, and then sets the `address` field to be the result.
+This is an example of _default inputs_.
 We saw earlier how operations in a do-block take their input from the previous field.
 Something similar happens with a `:=` — any operation on the right will by default input from the current value of the field named on the left.
 For example:
 ```
-y = x with{.number := + 1}
+y = x.number := + 1
 ```
 will increment the value of the `number` field.
-Default inputs are also supplied to function arguments, which will be discussed later.
+Default inputs are also supplied to function arguments, to be discussed later.

 ### Defining functions
-A function can be defined with another kind of code block called a _function-block_, for example:
+A function is a code block that starts with data fields naming its input and arguments, for example:
 ```
-plus = function {
+plus = do {
   in: 0
   addend: 1
   in + addend
 }
 ```
-A function-block is like a do-block, except that it starts with one or more data fields naming the input and arguments to the function.
 When this function is called, as in `1 plus 2`, the value on the left, 1, is set into the first data field, `in`.
 The argument 2 is set into the second field, `addend`, resulting in:
 ```
-function {
+do {
   in: 1
   addend: 2
   in + addend